auth0/docs/articles/quickstart/backend/aspnet-core-webapi/interactive.md

 ::::checkpoint

 :::checkpoint-default
-You should now be able to call the `/api/private` and `/api/private-scoped` endpooints.
+You should now be able to call the `/api/private` and `/api/private-scoped` endpoints.

 Run your application, and verify that: